Pupils with disabilities attend mainstream education at all levels, from pre-primary to upper secondary education.

 Legislative framework

-Law no. 104 of 1992 is the reference legislation for the integration at school and in the society of disable people.
-It collects and amends all the previous legislation on this matter.
+Law no. 104 of 1992 on care, social inclusion and rights of persons with disabilities collects and amends all the previous legislation on this matter.
 It establishes that the aim of the integration at school is the development of the potentials of the person with disabilities in learning, communication, relationships and socialisation.
-It also defines ‘disability’ as any progressive or stable physical, mental and sensory disability that causes difficulties in learning, relationships and in the working life.

 In 2009, the then Ministry of education, university and research (Miur) has issued specific Guidelines for integrating pupils with disability at school.
-These Guidelines provide practical suggestions to improve the integration of pupils with disability, within the legislative framework into force.
+These Guidelines provide practical suggestions to improve the integration of pupils with disability.

 Law no. 170/2010 has recognised Dyslexia, dysgraphia, dysorthography and dyscalculia as Specific Learning Disabilities (Disturbi specifici dell’apprendimento, DSA).
-Such disabilities, although manifesting themselves in a context of adequate cognitive activities, without neurological and sensory impairment, can cause serious limitations to everyday life activities.
 Pupils suffering of these disabilities receive special organisational and didactic support measures through personalised plans.

-In 2013 the then Ministry of education has published a directive that on measures for pupils with special educational needs.
+In 2013, the then Ministry of education has published a directive on measures for pupils with special educational needs (bisogni educativi speciali - BES).
 Beside confirming the existing strategy of inclusion, the directive has also extended the field of application of all provisions on school integration of pupils with disabilities.
 The principle of inclusion also applies to pupils from disadvantaged backgrounds for social and economic reasons and to immigrant pupils.
 In such circumstances, measures focus on didactic flexibility and, in the case of immigrants with low levels of Italian, linguistic support.
+This directive establishes that for students with special educational needs (BES), schools must develop a personalised teaching Plan (PDP), a tool that supports students who do not require an individualiesed educational Plan (PEI) but still need support measures.